byodd/computer-science-notes/Cybersecurity/Intro To CyberSecurity/Careers in Cybersecurity.md

 > Responsible for using digital forensics to investigate incidents and crimes
 ### Responsibilities
 - Collect digital evidence while observing legal procedures
-- Analyse digital evidence to find answers related to the case
+- Analyze digital evidence to find answers related to the case
 - Document your findings and report on the case

 # Malware Analyst